 - Collaborates with other health care professionals and community resources to promote comprehensive and coordinated care.

-- Educate family members/caregivers regarding the impact of disability, injury or disease on the individual and their role in the treatment and recovery process.
+- Educate and counsel family members and caregivers regarding the impact of disability, injury or disease on the individual and their role in the treatment and recovery process.

 - Empower and support clients to improve their ability to perform tasks in their daily living and working environments.

-- Advocate on behalf of clients for service, equipment and funding including services, Non-Insured Health Benefits and Jordan’s Principle processes.
+- Advocate on behalf of clients for service, equipment, navigation and funding including provincial services, Non-Insured Health Benefits and Jordan’s Principle.

 SKILLS & QUALIFICATIONS

-- Registration (in good standing) with the College of Occupational Therapists of Ontario
+- Current registration (in good standing) with the College of Physiotherapists of Ontario

 - Computer literate with experience in electronic client file entry